2+2 is…

 The states are Alabama, Alaska, Arizona, Arkansas…

-As you pull up this information in your head, you might be singing songs.
-You might be thinking back to a flashcard that you used in grade school before a quiz.
+You might be singing songs as you pull up this information in your head.
+You might be thinking about a flashcard you used in grade school before a quiz.
 The goal of these exercises and study games became to memorize the information.

-You probably repeated these exercises, quizzes, and other study techniques over and over again.
+You probably repeated these exercises, quizzes, and other study techniques repeatedly.
 During this time, you were engaging in a practice called rote memorization.

-On this page, I’ll talk about rote memorization, why it’s highly debated among educators, and how you can use it effectively.
+In this discussion, I’ll discuss rote memorization, why it’s highly debated among educators, and how to use it effectively.
 Rote memorization alone will not make you a genius, but it can help to set a solid foundation for evaluation, creation, and other high-level thinking skills.

 What is rote memorization?

-Rote memorization, or rote learning, is the process of learning through repetition and memorization.
-The goal of rote memorization is to be able to instantly recall information once it is presented to you.
+Rote memorization, or rote learning, is learning through repetition and memorization.
+The goal of rote memorization is to be able to recall information once it is presented to you instantly.

 2+2 is…